-SCI 200 : Sophomore Seminar
+SCI 200: Sophomore Seminar

 Students will learn to prepare a cover letter and build a preliminary resume.
 Students will search and apply for grants, research opportunities (REU), and internships.
-Credits 1 Semester Offered Offered at departmental discretion.

-SCI 321 : Methods of Teaching Secondary Science
+SCI 321: Methods of Teaching Secondary Science

 Practical training in the teaching of science on the secondary level.
 Emphasis will be on the current types and patterns of science programs that adhere to the National Science Education Standards for teachers and for grades 9-12.
 Topics will include discussion of teaching strategies, laboratory management, planning for instruction, demonstrations, and laboratory experiences involving inquiry.
 The use of technology in the classroom and laboratory will be emphasized.
 Various types of assessment as well as safety and health responsibility will be discussed.
 Three lecture hours per week.
 30 hours of field experience with a certified science teacher will be required.
 Required for teacher certification in the natural sciences.